Last Updated on February 9, 2021 by Maggie Sutton

 Heroes Deserve a Break

 Heroes do so much for the communities they live in that sometimes they just need a break.
 A cabin may be the answer.
-By weighing all the pros and cons of owning a cabin and looking at your work schedule, distance you’ll need to travel and your own unique financial situation, you’ll be able to determine the best path forward for your family and find a cabin that meets your needs.
+By weighing all the pros and cons of owning a cabin and looking at your work schedule, distance you’ll need to travel and your own unique financial situation, you’ll be able to determine the best path forward.
+You may decide that you don’t even want to purchase a cabin, and instead can rent one like these smoky mountain rental cabins and take a trip up here and there.
+No matter what you choose to do, you will make the right decision for yourself and your family and find a cabin that meets your needs.

 Want to save money on your next home purchase?
 Register with Homes for Heroes today.
-Heroes who use our program save an average of $2,400 when buying or selling a home.
+Heroes who use our program save an average of $2,400 when buying and/or selling a home.